Vasudeo Sitaram Bendrey: Coronation of Shivaji

+The 1967 Publication of Malojiraje Aani Shahaji Maharaj

+Bendrey's book Malojiraje Aani Shahaji Maharaj ("Maloji Raje and Shahaji Maharaj") was formally released at a publication ceremony at Rangmandir, Naigaon, Mumbai, in early July 1967 (sources consulted give the date as either 2 or 3 July; this should be confirmed against the original printed programme or contemporary press before publishing a specific date).
+The book was presided over and released by Yashwantrao Chavan, then a senior Indian cabinet minister and former Chief Minister of Maharashtra, at Bendrey's personal request.
+Chavan's speech at the event, recalling Bendrey's decades of source-based research and urging him to continue writing on the period preceding Shivaji, was later reprinted in Chavan's own book of collected speeches, Yugantar.

 Life at Peshwa and Thanjavur Daftar

-In 1948 in recognition of V.S.
-Bendrey's achievements the Government of India nominated him to be the Director of Research at the Peshwa Daftar.
-At the Peshwa Daftar Bendrey took on the complicated task of Cataloging by subject and period of nearly 4 Crore historical documents written Modi script.
-He developed the methodology for cataloging as well as wrote a book on how to create a one line catalog called “Alienation Office Records and Poona Daftar (Pub 1950)” that would help others to carry on the cataloging process, this book is still in use today by researchers and catalogers.
-Further his book called “Report on the Peshwa Daftar or guide to the records” has also proved to be useful to researchers.
+In 1948, in recognition of V.S.
+Bendrey's achievements, the Government of India nominated him to be the Director of Research at the Peshwa Daftar.
+At the Peshwa Daftar, Bendrey took on the complicated task of cataloging by subject and period nearly 40 million historical documents written in Modi script.
+He developed the methodology for cataloging and wrote a book on how to create a one-line catalog called "Alienation Office Records and Poona Daftar (Pub 1950)" that would help others to carry on the cataloging process; this book is still in use today by researchers and catalogers.
+Further, his book called "Report on the Peshwa Daftar or guide to the records" has also proved to be useful to researchers.

-The Daftar in Thanjavur was also in a bad shape, the then chief minister of Tamil Nadu Shri Rajgopalachari having heard of V.S.
-Bendrey's knowledge and success at the Pune Daftar asked him to help catalog the disarray of historical documents at the Thanjavur Daftar in 1950.
-He was successful at this task and was recognized by Shri Rajgopalchari.
+The Daftar in Thanjavur was also in a bad shape; the then chief minister of Tamil Nadu Shri Rajgopalachari, having heard of V.S.
+Bendrey's knowledge and success at the Pune Daftar, asked him to help catalogue the disarray of historical documents at the Thanjavur Daftar in 1950.
+He was successful at this task and was recognised by Shri Rajgopalchari.